gisaia/arlas_cli/docs/docs/confs.md

 We get the different elements of the configurations:

 - authorization: The authentication system configuration
-- elastic: The link to elasticsearch cluster
+- elastic: The link to Elasticsearch cluster
-- persistence: The link to ARLAS persistence system
+- persistence: The link to ARLAS persistence
 - server: The link to ARLAS server

 See [more about the configuration](configuration.md).

 ## list

+### List the available configurations

 The list of available configurations can be obtained with `confs list` sub command: